-On November 11, 2013 will be inducted into the Richland One Hall of Fame for contributions made to Richland One, his community, profession, and society as a whole by the Richland One Board of School Commissioners.
+On November 11, 2013, he was inducted into the Richland One Hall of Fame for contributions made to Richland One, his community, profession, and society as a whole, by the Richland One Board of School Commissioners.

 Dr Bell was invited to be the second only African American to be an Assistant Dean of Minority Students at MUSC by Dr. Layton McCurdy, the Dean of the College of Medicine and Vice President of Clinical Affairs at MUSC.
-At the recommendation of Dr. McCurdy, Dr. Bell was recommended to Dr. Jim Edwards, President of the University at that time, to serve as interim director of the Office of Minority Affairs .
-After three months Dr. Bell was name the director of the office, which he promptly change the name to the Office of Diversity.
-He was elevated to Associate Dean of Minority Affairs in the College of Medicine and was the author of many programs to improve the recruitment, retention and graduation of minority students at MUSC.
-He was a member of the admission committee as well as the progress committee for College of Medicine.
-While he was Associate Dean of Medicine and Director of the Office of Diversity, the university experienced a significant improvement in the number of African Americans in all 6 colleges at MUSC.
+At the recommendation of Dr. McCurdy, Dr. Bell was recommended to Dr. Jim Edwards, President of the University at that time, to serve as interim director of the Office of Minority Affairs.
+After three months, Dr. Bell was named the director of the office, which he promptly changed the name to the Office of Diversity.
+He was elevated to Associate Dean of Minority Affairs in the College of Medicine and was the author of many programs to improve the recruitment, retention, and graduation of minority students at MUSC.
+He was a member of the admission committee as well as the progress committee for the College of Medicine.
+While he was Associate Dean of Medicine and Director of the Office of Diversity, the university experienced a significant improvement in the number of African Americans in all six colleges at MUSC.

-He was named Physician of the Year in 1996 by the South Carolina Academy of Family Physicians (the first African American Physician given this honor) .
-He was name to the South Carolina Bell South Calendar for Outstanding African Americans, the first South Carolina State College calendar for outstanding graduates and in 1992 was recognized as an outstanding graduate from MUSC.
-In 1993 Dr. Bell was selected as outstanding graduate of South Carolina State College for contributions made to medicine, track and field and the military.
+He was named Physician of the Year in 1996 by the South Carolina Academy of Family Physicians (the first African American Physician given this honor).
+He was named to the South Carolina Bell South Calendar for Outstanding African Americans, the first South Carolina State College calendar for outstanding graduates, and in 1992, he was recognized as an outstanding graduate from MUSC.
+In 1993, Dr. Bell was selected as outstanding graduate of South Carolina State College for contributions made to medicine, track and field, and the military.